Infant Car Seat

 Rear side seats

 Although the middle seat is the most secure place for your baby, there are a few circumstances in which the sides may be an option.
 It’s always best to choose a spot where it can be installed safely and correctly, so if the middle seat in your car doesn’t have the restraints to secure the car seat properly, opt for a side seat.
+For instance, if your vehicle doesn't have the LATCH (Lower Anchors and Tethers for Children) anchors needed for a secure installation in the center middle spot, don't worry!
+The most important thing is a correct installation, so you should simply opt for a rear side seat where the LATCH base can be safely installed.
 When it comes to picking one side or another, many parents choose the rear passenger side – it’s actually the most common placement of an infant car seat.
 This is mainly because it’s much easier to see into the car seat when it’s on the passenger side, and parents have easier access in case of an emergency.
 It also takes the strain off of new moms in recovery, as they don’t have to lean over the seat to get their baby out, and can help you safely unload your baby onto the sidewalk when parking on the street.

 You may be thinking, if the back seat is the safest place, then the very back must be even safer.
 This is somewhat correct, but it really all depends on the car.
 Most cars that have a third row are large, meaning they provide more crash protection simply from their bulk.
 However, it’s becoming increasingly common to add third rows to smaller cars.
 In this scenario, the third row would be too close to the rear to provide any protection in the case of a rear crash.
 Additionally, it’s more difficult to get your baby in and out from the very back seat.
 If you have the choice, it’s best to go with the second row.